-I wish I can remember who introduced me to oil of oregano, but this stuff has been great for me this flu season.
-Oil of oregano is rich in vitamins and minerals and can reduce pain and inflammation.
+I wish I can remember who introduced me to oil of oregano, but this stuff works great for me this flu season.
+That’s because the oil of oregano is rich in vitamins and minerals which help reduce pain and inflammation.

 The second you start feeling run down, you’ll want to pop oil of oregano pills twice a day between meals.
-I normally get a couple of bad illnesses during the winter, and this time around I managed to kick the sick in just a few days, rather than battling flu symptoms for a week.
+I normally get a couple of bad illnesses during the winter.
+This time around, I managed to kick the sick in just a few days, instead of battling flu symptoms for a week.